RalphHightower/RalphHightower/README.md

 ## Bucket Lists

 I, along with a few other coworkers, were huddled around a portable B&W TV on April 12, 1981 to watch NASA's Space Shuttle Columbia make her maiden voyage.
-It was then that I, as a 20-something, put seeing a Space Shuttle launch in person.
+It was then that I, as a 20-something, put seeing a Space Shuttle launch in person on my bucket list.
 After that was checked ✔️ off, I thought "What's next?", so I added more items.

 I also have different categories of bucket lists.